codee-com/open-catalog/Checks/PWD004/README.md

 results in undefined behavior most likely causing invalid memory accesses and crashes.

+### Actions

+Fix the array access so that only positions within the array memory bounds are accessed.

 ### Relevance

 An array is essentially a collection of items that can be randomly accessed